What Is A Fixed Exchange Rate?

 Never miss an articleSign up for weekly content

-Not having predictability in a currency’s value can create scenarios where a country’s economy is thrown into turmoil overnight.
+An unpredictable currency value can throw a country’s economy into turmoil overnight.
 This is problematic for smaller countries because these types of changes can throw their economies into a free fall.

 It's here: The Definitive Guide to Foreign Exchange for 2019.

-Pegging a currency against another foreign currency — especially a major trading partner — is a strategy that provides some protection.
+Pegging a currency against another foreign currency — especially a major trading partner — is a strategy that provides some protection to governments, services, and whole economies.
 This process is called using a fixed exchange rate.
 But what exactly is a fixed exchange rate, and what does it mean for those doing business internationally?

 Understanding the Basics of Fixed Exchange Rates